Jan-Kiezun/Jan-Kiezun/README.md

 ---
 ###  Hey 👋 I'm Jan

 I'm a 1st year CS student at University of Gdańsk.
-I aim to become a full stack developer.
+I currently aim to become a full stack developer.

 ---
 ##### - What I'm currently learning? 🌱

-`Right now I'm focusing on CSS, JS, React and React Native.`
+`Right now I'm focusing on CSS, JS and React Native.`

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`

+`Lately, I've also taken interest in AI, so I plan on making some models during summer.`

 ##### - What are my interests besides coding?⚡
 `Playing piano and video games`